Ajaxy/tinyspec/README.md

 ```

 ### API General Information
-For any API information other than API endpoints and objects you use the `header.yaml` file.
+For any API information other than API endpoints and models you use the `header.yaml` file.
 The file should be written in regular OpenAPI format.

 ## Generating Documentation
 To generate OpenAPI or HTML specification from tinyspec format, run it with one of the available options: